ovidon83/getyourtester/ai/README.md

-# OpenAI Integration for GetYourTester
+# OpenAI Integration for FirstQA

-This module adds AI-powered QA insights to GetYourTester using OpenAI's GPT-4o model.
+This module adds AI-powered QA insights to FirstQA using OpenAI's GPT-4o model.

 ## Features